 Many people’s activities fly in the face of God’s boundaries or prescribed limits.
 Sexual sins transgress God’s standards in dealing with fellow Christians.

-This is no different that stealing someone’s property.
-We have no more right to have sex with someone’s spouse because they are attractive to us any more than we have a right to steal their car because it appeals to us.
+This is no different than stealing someone’s property.
+We have no more right to have sex with someone’s spouse because they are attractive to us any more than we have a right to steal their car.
+After all, it appeals to us.